 That being said, a highly-trained massage therapist will always be better than a mechanical massager.
 But when comparing the one-time cost of a foot massager to a massage therapist, it is certainly more cost-effective to have a mechanical foomassager — if nothing else than to supplement relatively infrequent massages from a licensed therapist.

-The three programmable settings — Pulse, Energize, and Soothe — are reasonably accurate descriptions of the type of massage you get.
+The three programmable settings — Pulse, Energize, and Soothe — are reasonably accurate descriptions of the type of foot massage you get.
 We also appreciated the straightforward “high” and “low” settings (displayed as “H” and “L”, respectively).

 Focus group results